dhoyle/splicedocs-jekyll/pages/MLManager/MLManagerAPI.md

 {% include splice_snippets/dbaasonlytopic.md %}

-You can use Splice ML Manager with Python in Zeppelin notebooks, using  our `pyspark` interpreter and our `MLManager` class in your program to manipulate experiments.
+You can use Splice ML Manager with Python in Jupyter notebooks, using  our `pyspark` interpreter and our `MLManager` class in your program to manipulate experiments.

 This topic contains the following sections: